Fast Intra-kernel Isolation and Security with IskiOS: Enhancing Security with PKK

 \subsection{Threat Model}

-aims to provide the same security guarantees, and therefore shares the same threat model, as the existing user/ [1]kernel isolation mechanism on x86-64 architectures.
-We assume an attacker whose goal is to execute a computation within the OS kernel with supervisor privileges.
-The kernel itself is assumed to be non-malicious but may have exploitable memory safety errors such as buffer overflows~\cite{AlephOne:StackSmash} and dangling pointers~\cite{AfekSharabani:BlackHat07}.
-Our attacker is an unprivileged user: they can execute arbitrary code in user space but cannot direct the OS kernel to load new kernel modules implementing malicious code.\footnote{Systems such as SecVisor~\cite{SecVisor:SOSP07} can prevent the loading of such malicious code if privileged user-space tools cannot be trusted.} Finally, we assume the enforcement of the W\^{}X~\cite{PAX:NOEXEC, IntelArchManual20, AMDArchManual17} policy that prevents the attacker from injecting code directly into kernel memory.
+We assume the attacker aims to execute a computation within the OS kernel with supervisor privileges.
+The kernel itself is non-malicious but may have exploitable memory safety errors such as buffer overflows~\cite{AlephOne:StackSmash} and dangling pointers~\cite{AfekSharabani:BlackHat07}.
+Our attacker is an unprivileged user: they can execute arbitrary code in user space but cannot direct the OS kernel to load new kernel modules implementing malicious code.\footnote{Systems such as SecVisor~\cite{SecVisor:SOSP07} can prevent the loading of such malicious code if privileged user-space tools cannot be trusted.} We assume the enforcement of the W\^{}X~\cite{PAX:NOEXEC, IntelArchManual21, AMDArchManual17} policy that prevents the attacker from injecting code directly into kernel memory.
+Finally, we assume that the hardware is correctly implemented and that side channels are out of scope.